Year 7 Maths

 Year 7 Maths fits when the concern is specific

-• Students who can do routine arithmetic but become unsure when questions ask for reasoning.
+• Students who manage routine arithmetic but become unsure when a question asks them to explain a step.

-• Parents who want early gaps caught before algebra and multi-step topics build on them.
+• Parents who want gaps found before algebra and multi-step topics build on shaky ground.

 What parents are usually seeing